 Equivalent Term: Cargo Loading System (CLS)

 In-service

 Adjective used in the ISM and GOSM to specify applicability during the time an aircraft is in operation (i.e. in service); for example, an in-service item is an item used in operations during a flight, an in-service occurrence is an occurrence that happens during a flight).

+GLO 62 IRM Ed 10, August 2019

 Inspect

 To look upon, to view closely and critically, to scrutinize, to determine the condition, accuracy and efficiency of a part or unit, to ensure that equipment shall not be used unless it is in the best of condition and complies with an approved standard.

 Equivalent Terms: Inspection, Examination

 Inspection

 An independent documented conformity evaluation by observation and judgement accompanied as appropriate by measurement, testing or gauging, in order to verify compliance with applicable requirements.

 Inspection Procedures Manual (IPM)

 See Maintenance Management Manual (MMM) and Maintenance Procedures Manual (MPM).

 Inspection System

 A system that requires the examination of an aircraft or aircraft component to establish conformity with an approved standard.

 Equivalent Terms: Quality Control, QC

 Instructor

 A person who imparts knowledge or teaches practical skills through demonstration, direction, tutoring, training, drills, and/or exercises.
 Instructors may utilize testing, checking, assessment or evaluation of activities as a means for determining proficiency or competency.

 Equivalent Terms: Trainer, Teacher

 Instrument Flight Rules (IFR)

 The rules and regulations that govern flight under conditions in which flight by outside visual reference is not safe.
 IFR flight depends upon flying by reference to instruments on the flight deck, and navigation is accomplished by reference to electronic signals.

 Instrument Meteorological Conditions (IMC)

 Meteorological conditions expressed in terms of visibility, distance from cloud, and ceiling, less than the minima specified for visual meteorological conditions.

 Integral Airstairs

 Stairway contained within or built into the aircraft fuselage, which may be deployed on the ground to provide a means for persons to enter or exit the aircraft.

 Equivalent Term: Integral Stairway

 Interchange of Aircraft

 As system of exchanging or interchanging airplanes between distinct operators, for very short periods of time, to achieve maximum utilization of airplanes and higher efficiency.
 The responsibilities of each operator are carefully defined to ensure the safety of operations, and compliance with the regulations and legislations.

-Interested Party
+$\triangle$ Interested Party

-An entity that has been provided official access to an IOSA/ISSA/ISAGO Audit Report through the IOSA/ISSA/ISAGO system.
+An interested party is any person, group, or organization who can affect, be affected by, or believe that they are affected by a decision or activity.
+In this context, any person, group, organization who can affect or be affected by the environmental performance of the Operator.

 Interim Corrective Action

 Action that provides satisfactory resolution of non-conformity on a temporary basis until permanent corrective action in accordance with the accepted CAP can be fully implemented by an Operator; acceptable only when the Operator is being audited for renewal of an existing Registration and approval has been requested and received from IATA.

 Internal Audit

 An audit conducted by an organization of its own functions or activities; performed either by an employee of the organization or by a non-employee on behalf of the organization (outsourced).

 See Audit.